 Providing free, confidential and impartial advice for Paddock Wood and the surrounding areas

-Paddock Wood Community Advice Centre began operating on 2 April 2012 and is staffed entirely by volunteers.
+Paddock Wood Community Advice Centre began operating on 2 April 2012.
 PWCAC is a registered company with charity status.
 It is a member of Advice UK, the UK’s largest support network for free, independent advice centres and is registered with the Money Advice Trust and National Homelessness Advice Centre for additional support.
 The Trustees and volunteers of PWCAC strongly believe that the community needs to work together to provide a comprehensive advice service for those who live and work in Paddock Wood and surrounding areas.
 You can find us in the heart of Paddock Wood where we are available to help over 10,000 people living either in Paddock Wood or in neighbouring villages.

 We have links with Compaid, Hospice in the Weald and Highland House and we attend coffee mornings at local sheltered housing developments on an ad-hoc basis to give advice.
 We arrange home visits where necessary as well as having the use of ground floor interviewing rooms at our premises.